Things sure have changed in Auburn.

-You know, things have changed in Auburn in 41 years.
-I mean, these days we’re coddling all those lazy owls and providing eagles with free cataract surgery so they won’t trigger the PETA alarm by crashing into windows or whatever.
-Those days, April 1972 to be exact, were were just walking around and killing pigeons with our bare hands.
-‘Cause they just wouldn’t stop pooping.
+These days, all we do is coddle lazy owls and provide eagles with free cataract surgery so they won’t trigger PETA alarms by crashing into windows or whatever.
+Those days, April 1972 to be exact, were were just walking around killing pigeons with our bare hands.

-Charles Simmons, Auburn’s assistant director of agricultural administration at the time, claimed the birds caused “a mess with their bowel movements by leaving their feces all over the grounds, especially around Comer Hall.”
+Charles Simmons, Auburn’s assistant director of agricultural administration at the time, claimed Auburn’s feathered friends caused “a mess with their bowel movements by leaving their feces all over the grounds, especially around Comer Hall.”

 And so, according to The Plainsman, university officials “ordered the killing of pigeons for ‘defacing’ university buildings.”

-Plan A: Poison… easy, simple… so we started poisoning the pigeons, sprinkling pigeon poison all over the ground… until we noticed that “various small animals as squirrels had succumbed along with the pigeons.”
+Plan A: Poison… easy, simple… so we started poisoning the pigeons, just going crazy with pigeon poison, sprinkling pigeon poison all over the ground… until we noticed that, in the words of the Plainsman, “various small animals such as squirrels had succumbed along with the pigeons.”

 “Pigeons have left huge amounts of waste and some have died in the roof of the United Methodist Church downtown,” the Plainsman wrote.
 “Rain has seeped through the waste and caused damage to the building.”